garfielder/notes/Tech/Interview.md

 ```
 ### find function implementation

-We always declear  a class header in a .h/.hpp file,  and define in a .cpp.
+We always declare  a class header in a .h/.hpp file,  and define in a .cpp.
 For a cpp file it looks like:

 ```c++
 void MyClass::Fun1(){